-A. Bullying and Improving Social Interaction at St. Theresa School communication skills.
+A. Bullying and Improving Social Interaction at St. Theresa School of bullying have less ground in which to grow.
+We have worked very hard and creatively toward prevention through group exercises and discussions about respect, empathy, embracing differences, conflict resolution, assertiveness, inner strength, emotional literacy, and developing friendship and communication skills.
 These are the challenging skills that each person must learn, and the process is often not smooth.
 In other words, children learn from real life experience, by trial and error.
 However, we are attempting to give the students familiarity with these concepts to help them think about how best to improve a situation with challenging social dynamics.